 In theory, most people will slow down in retirement and their income needs should be reduced.
 That’s not always the case and if you are looking to do lots of foreign travel, buy new cars or make large gifts to family members, logically, you will need a bigger pot.

 One school of thought says you need two thirds of your income for retirement.
 This assumes that your mortgage has been paid off and there are no other considerable debts.
 Remember, there’s also the state pension, which can top up what you’ve saved personally.
-The full state pension is currently £8,546.
-It kicks in at 67 for men and 65 for women – but this is going to rise.
+The new full state pension is currently £8,546.
+It kicks in at 66 for both for men and women – but this is going to rise.
 It is also calculated on national insurance contributions and reduces if you have not paid 35 years of qualifying national insurance contributions.
 The government website is the best place to look for more information.

 Which? surveyed 2,000 adults at the start of 2018 and found the average household spend was £26,000.
 Based on this spend (and provided they’re receiving the full state pension) the average household would need to have a retirement fund that pays £17,500 per year.